jaspector

 Code Enforcement / Building Permits: Monday through Friday, 8:00 a.m. to 9:30 a.m. and 1:00 p.m. to 2:30 p.m.

-Typical inspection sequence: Trade and building inspections occur during construction.
+Typical sequence: Trade and building inspections occur during construction.
 After all construction and inspections are complete, the city instructs applicants to apply for the certificate of occupancy.

-Do I need a building permit in Cameron, TX?
+01 Do I need a building permit in Cameron, TX?

 The building permit application should be completed before beginning any new construction or renovations.
 Coverage includes residential and commercial new construction, remodeling, pools, demolitions, signage, and trade permits.

-How much does a building permit cost in Cameron, TX?
+02 How much does a building permit cost in Cameron, TX?

+Building permit fees in Cameron, TX are set by the local building department and vary by project type and valuation.
 The minimum permit fee is $50.
 Fees are calculated as: New residential and commercial building permits are $0.075 per square foot plus inspection fees.
 Electrical, mechanical, and plumbing new-construction permits are $0.05 per square foot plus inspection fees.
 Many remodel and specialty permits are flat fee plus inspection charges..
 Plan check fee: Plan review for single-family structures is $150 plus engineer review cost.
 Plan review for multifamily or commercial is $100 per hour plus engineer review cost..

-How do I apply for a building permit in Cameron, TX?
+03 How do I apply for a building permit in Cameron, TX?

-1. Complete the city building permit application before beginning any new construction or renovation.
+To apply for a building permit in Cameron, TX, follow these steps: 1.
+Complete the city building permit application before beginning any new construction or renovation.
 2. Attach required plans.
 The official application requires three complete sets of plans for all new construction and a site plan showing existing structures, proposed construction, and distances to property lines.
 3. Email or deliver the application to City Hall.
 The permit page says applicants can obtain help from the Code Enforcement Officer if needed.
 4. If the project requires a certificate of occupancy, apply for the COO after construction and inspections are complete.
 5. Pay permit, plan review, contractor registration, and inspection fees as applicable.

-How do I schedule a building inspection in Cameron, TX?
+04 How do I schedule a building inspection in Cameron, TX?

-Other cities in Milam County
+Other jurisdictions in Milam County.

-View all Milam County jurisdictions →
+All Milam County jurisdictions →